The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 6. Pour out the coffee

-Coffee consists mostly of water, so if you don’t like the tap water in your area, consider using bottled water to prepare your coffee to ensure it delivers on taste.
+Coffee consists mostly of water, so if you don't like the tap water in your area, consider preparing your coffee with bottled water to ensure it delivers on taste.

 Other great coffee beans